Mariniflexile

 Mariniflexile is a genus in the phylum Bacteroidota (Bacteria).
 The various species have been recovered from sea water, sea urchins, springs, brackish water, and an oyster.
+It can breakdown sulphated fucans from brown algae.
+It was first found in the water from a water-treatment plant.

 Etymology

 The name Mariniflexile derives from: Latin adjective marinus.
 Latin participle adjective flexilis -e, pliant, pliable, flexible; Neo-Latin neuter gender noun Mariniflexile, is a marine bacterium.
 The bacteria are rods, aerobic, move by gliding, gram negative, non-spore forming, and when grown on appropriate medium, the colonies are orange.

 Species

 The genus contains the following species: